Thomas Goode (merchant): Other interests

 Mr Goode was chosen as Goolwa's first mayor, and for a number of years filled the office of Justice of the Peace also.
 The Southern Agricultural Society many times re-elected him as its President, and he was frequently urged to accept nomination to the House of Assembly, but he always declined.
 He believed in the practicability of the Goolwa canal scheme (which would have cut a direct route from the town to the sea; a scheme for which a parliamentary Bill was passed but never implemented), and advocated its formation with great energy, gathering a great deal of information and making some valuable diagrams and models illustrating how it could be carried out.

-In those days of limited populations in country villages medical attendance was a scarce article, but fortunately for Goolwa Mr. Goode had considerable skill and knowledge in surgery and pharmacy (he was a member of the Pharmaceutical Society of Great Britain), and his advice and medicines were greatly valued, without fee or reward, as many owners of broken legs and arms could testify.
+In those days of limited populations in country villages medical attendance was a scarce article, but Mr. Goode had considerable skill and knowledge in surgery and pharmacy (he was a member of the Pharmaceutical Society of Great Britain), and his advice and medicines were greatly valued, without fee or reward, as many owners of broken legs and arms could testify.